sentryco/PasskeyLib/readme.md

 ### Example Usage:

-To generate a new passkey, you would typically interact with the `PKSigning` class to create a signature using a private key.
-Here's how you can use the `PKSigning` class to sign a challenge:
+To generate a new passkey, you would typically interact with the `PKSigner` class to create a signature using a private key.
+Here's how you can use the `PKSigner` class to sign a challenge:

 This example demonstrates initializing a challenge and signing it using a private key.
 The resulting signature is then printed in a base64 encoded string format.